There is no one right way to establish an effective missions program.

 - Local ministry and global mission, both needed in every church, form a single, holistic response to Christ’s call.
 Global missions can’t be reduced to local efforts.
 Saying “everyone is a missionary in the church” does not remove God’s calling to global mission.
 In the same way, local ministry work can’t be replaced by having a strong global mission program.
 Churches are called to both.

 - In global missions work, the church takes up God’s heart for the world.
 God loves the world, even His enemies.
 He welcomes the stranger and the alien.
-He loves everyone with an undying passion, even those who do not think, act or look like us.
+He loves everyone with an undying passion, even those who do not think, act, or look like us.

 - Global missions work pulls the church out of its own culture and its religious subculture and forces us to re-examine our gospel clarity.
 Our unexamined traditions and cultural forms are tested when we have to communicate a clear gospel message across languages and cultures.
 The church needs this skill to reach its changing home culture.